 Access to Health Records

 Should you wish to have access to your health records the practice can provide you with this information.
-It is subject to Data Protection law, however, should you wish to find out more please read and use our Patient Access to Medical Records Form
+It is subject to Data Protection law, however, should you wish to find out more please read and use our Subject Access Request Form

 All GP practices are required to declare the mean earnings (eg average pay) for GPs working to deliver NHS services to patients at each practice.